deta/cloud-docs/docs/base/node_tutorial.md

 });
 ```

-Another option is to use `Base.fetch(query)` to search for records to return, like so:
+Another option would to use `Base.fetch(query)` to search for records to return, like so:

 ```js
 app.get('/search-by-age/:age, async (req, res) => {